alpertunga-bile/AIUpscaleGUI/README.md

            |----> image3
            |----> image4
 </pre>

+- You can not choose multiple directories.
+You have to use the Option 2.

 ### Model Names And Attributes
 - Currently RealESRGAN_x4plus, RealESRNet_x4plus, RealESRGAN_x4plus_anime_6B, RealESRGAN_x2plus, realesr-general-x4v3 models can be used.
 You dont have to download them, script will handle this.